 During 2003, our primary uses of funds and investing activities were the purchases of property and equipment which totaled \$223.7 million.
 These capital expenditures include continuing construction at the new Gaylord hotel in Grapevine, Texas of \$193.3 million, approximately \$1.3 million related to the possible development of a new Gaylord hotel in Prince George's County, Maryland and approximately \$11.2 million related to Gaylord Opryland.
 In addition, there were approximately \$7.3 million of capital expenditures related to the Grand Ole Opry in 2003.
-We also received proceeds from the sale of assets and the sale of discontinued operations totaling approximately \$64.7 million in 2003.
-During 2002, our primary uses of funds and investing activities were the purchases of property and equipment for the Gaylord Palms and Gaylord Texan which totaled \$148.3 million.
-We received proceeds from the sale of assets and the sale of discontinued operations totaling approximately \$263.4 million in 2002.
+We also collected a \$10.0 million note receivable from Bass Pro and received proceeds from the sale of assets and the sale of discontinued operations totaling approximately \$64.7 million.
+We received proceeds from the sale of discontinued operations totaled \$148.3 million.
+We received proceeds from the sale of discontinued operations totaling approximately \$12.4 million in 2002.